-This type of organization is a combination between a corporation (which possesses the ability to limit personal liability), and a partnership (which assigns profits and losses to individuals).
+This type of organization is a combination of a corporation (which possesses the ability to limit personal liability), and a partnership (which assigns profits and losses to individuals).
 It can be used as the structure for a wide range of business scopes and is especially common among professional practices such as law firms or investment consulting companies doing business in the U.S.

 LLCs can be as simple or as complex as the members require for their business setup in USA.
 They can have no limited liability for any members, meaning every owner is fully legally liable.
 They could also direct liability dis-equally at different members, meaning some members have limited liability and some are without.
 This is like the limited partnership model previously described.
-Finally, an LLC could have the same limited liability like a corporation, meaning none of the members are legally responsible for profits and losses, and the obligations of the LLC.
+Finally, an LLC could have the same limited liability as a corporation, meaning none of the members are legally responsible for profits and losses, and the obligations of the LLC.

-One difference from corporations is that some States require LLCs to designate a future date at which the LLC will automatically dissolve.
-In addition, some States require that if a member were to go bankrupt, die, or meets some other calamity, the members that remain must convene to vote to continue, or dissolve the partnership.
+One difference from corporations is that some states require LLCs to designate a future date at which the LLC will automatically dissolve.
+In addition, some states require that if a member were to go bankrupt, die, or meets some other calamity, the members that remain must convene to vote to continue, or dissolve the partnership.